Lesley Bullock had volunteered for most of her life and was wondering what she could do when the coronavirus struck and lockdown began.

 Then she spotted some information from the Torbay Helpline about telephone befriending, and the penny clicked: “People say I can talk the hind legs off a donkey, so I signed up with our community builder Nina Cooper.”

 Not only can 57-year-old Lesley talk, but she is also good at it, so good that at the height of the crisis nine people were looking to forward to hearing from her – often the only other person they spoke to from week to week.

-“I have one 90 year old who misses her friends and her church.
-It took me weeks to get her to laugh, but we got there,” said Lesley, who does not underestimate the importance of her calls.
+“I have one 90 year old who misses her friends and her church and at first the calls were difficult.
+It took me weeks to get her to laugh, but we got there,” said Lesley who does not underestimate the importance of her calls.

 And it is a combination of the calls and her wonderful neighbours, Jacqui and Keri that have given her, in her own words, a reason to get out of bed every morning.

-Lesley has had to deal with the worry of having one of her four daughters continuing to work as a carer and not know from day to day how she is plus her son, who had to move out 16 weeks ago to allow him to continue working.
+She has had to deal with the worry of having one of her daughters continuing to work as a carer and not know from day to day how she is and of her son who had to move out sixteen weeks ago to allow him to continue working.

-She yearns for the day when she can see her family again - and have a cup of tea with the people she has come to know so well on her calls.
+She yearns for the day when she can see her children and grandchildren again and even get to have a cup of tea with some of the people she has come to know so well on her calls.